osiloscop/Physics-Informed-Kolmogorov-Arnold-Networks/README.md

 # Physics-Informed-Kolmogorov-Arnold-Networks

-This repo will be belonged to first investigations of PIKAN implementations in Julia.
+This repo will be belonged to first investigations of PIKANs implementations in Julia.